hirupamganguly/Go-Lang-Backend-NoSQL-MySQL/README.md

 // FOR loop TYPE 1

-    // Here for loop has 3 statements, First is initializer where k is initialized with 0 by shorthand construct :=,
+	// Here for loop has 3 statements, First is initializer where k is
+	//initialized with 0 by shorthand construct :=,
-    // Second is condition(comaprison) where k<10 is tell the compiler that executes the body of the loop until k<10 is became false.
-When k becames 10 loop will terminate.
+	// Second is condition(comaprison) where k<10 is tell the compiler that
+	//executes the body of the loop until k<10 is became false.
+	// When k becames 10 loop will terminate.
     // Third is increment/decrement which is responsible for make the condition part false at a time.

 	for k:=0;k<10;k++{
 		if k%2==0{
-            continue // Continue statement at first break the execution of the block, then again start the block for execution.
+			continue // Continue statement at first break the execution of the block,
+			// then again start the block for execution.
             //skips the rest of the loop body and starts the next iteration.
 		}
 		fmt.Print(k)